-- 2. A Competent Authority may refuse to act on a request for information or request to cooperate with an investigation where: - a.
-Complying might adversely affect its own investigation or enforcement activities, - b.
-Judicial proceedings have already been initiated in respect of the same actions and against the same persons before the authorities of the Member State addressed; or - c. a final judgment has already been delivered in relation to such persons for the same actions in the Member State addressed. - 2.
+- 2. A Competent Authority may refuse to act on a request for information or request to co-operate with an investigation where: - a.
+Communication might adversely affect the sovereignty security or public policy of the Member State addressed - b.
+Complying might adversely affect its own investigation or enforcement activities, - c.
+Judicial proceedings have already been initiated in respect of the same actions and against the same persons before the authorities of the Member State addressed; or - d. a final judgment has already been delivered in relation to such persons for the same actions in the Member State addressed. - 3.
 Competent authorities and ESMA shall cooperate with ACER and the national regulatory authorities of the Member States to ensure that a coordinated approach is taken to the enforcement of the relevant rules where transactions, orders to trade or other actions or behaviours relate to one or more financial instruments to which this Regulation applies and also to one or more wholesale energy products to which Article 3, 4 and 5 of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] apply.
 Competent authorities shall consider the specific characteristics of the definitions of Article 2 of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] and the provisions of Article 3, 4 and 5 of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] when they apply [Articles 6, 7 and 8] of this Regulation to financial instruments related to wholesale energy products. - 4.
 Competent authorities shall, on request, immediately supply any information required for the purpose referred to in paragraph 1.